 Employers Who Are Required To File

-Questions 1, 2 and 3 MUST be answered by all employers.
+Questions 1, 2 and 3 MUST be answered by all employers required to file the EEO-1.
 If the answer to Question C-3 is Yes, please enter the company's Dun and Bradstreet identification number if the company has one.
 If the answer is Yes to question 1, 2, or 3, complete the entire form.
 Otherwise skip to Section G.

-Employment data must include ALL full-time and part-time employees who were employed during the selected payroll period, except those employees specifically excluded as indicated in the Appendix.
-Employees must be counted by sex and race or ethnic category for each of the ten occupational categories and subcategories.
-See Appendix for detailed explanation of job categories and race and ethnic identification.
+Employment data must include ALL full-time and part-time employees who were employed during the payroll period selected by the employer between October 1 and December 31 (workforce snapshot), except those employees specifically excluded as indicated in the Appendix.
+Employees must be counted by sex and race, and ethnicity, for each of the ten occupational categories.
+See Appendix for detailed explanation of job categories and race and ethnicity identification.

-Every employee must be accounted for in one and ONLY one of the categories in Columns A thru N.
+Every employee must be accounted for in only one of the categories in Columns A through N.

 The major activity should be sufficiently descriptive to identify the industry and product produced or service provided.
 If an establishment is engaged in more than one activity, describe the activity at which the greatest number of employees work.

-The description of the major activity indicated on the Headquarters Report (Type 3) must reflect the dominant economic activity of the company in which the greatest number of employees are engaged.
+The description of the major activity indicated on the Headquarters Report (Type 3) must reflect the dominant economic activity of the company in which the greatest numbers of employees are engaged.